ikyriazi/ikyriazi.github.io/docs/melody.md

 permalink: /melody/
 ---

-For this visualization music contours were extracted from MIDI sequences.
-A processing sketch analyzed tracks and midi events, and extracted pitch heights, note durations and musical rests, thus providing a visual counterpart to melodic movements for each instrument.
-The following image is a collection of the generated contours, and further elaboration on the code can potentially reveal more insights regarding the alignment and voice relationships between different compositional styles.
+For this visualization, music contours were extracted from MIDI sequences.
+A Processing sketch analyzed tracks and MIDI events, and used the pitch heights, note durations and musical rests to provide a visual counterpart to each instrument.
+The following image is a collection of the generated contours, whereas further elaboration of the code may potentially reveal additional insights regarding alignment and voice relationships within different compositional styles.

 <img src="../assets/contour_counterpoint.png" style="max-width:57.6%; min-width: 265px;"/>

-Final processing sketch, automatically extracted contours and alignments
+<div>[Processing sketch | Automatically extracted contours and alignments]</div>